 - If prizes are not accepted and received by the recipient by March 31, 2025, then the sponsoring organization will be under no obligation to provide those prizes to the designated recipient.
 Please note that certain prizes may have an earlier deadline, as noted in the prize descriptions document.

 Steps for claiming prizes:

-- The main prize sponsor will contact the startup team leader via email or phone to start the discussion of awarding your prize.
+- Both parties will then begin the discussion of awarding theprize.
 This is in the event of an investment prize, and in some cases, in the event of a cash prize.

 - Be prepared to work with your prize sponsors very soon after the competition.
 This means to save some time the week after the RBPC for video conferencing, telephone calls and emails on moving forward with your prize.

-- Before receiving any cash prizes, a representative from the startup management team will need to register with the Rice University payments portal; this includes uploading a W9 or W8-BEN (for international citizens) and submit contact details.
-This will be done through an online portal to Rice University’s Payables Department.
+- Before receiving any cash prizes, a representative from the startup management team will need to register with the Rice University payments portal; this includes uploading a W9 or W8-BEN (for international citizens) and submitting contact details.
 The RBPC Director will work with each cash prize recipient on how to fill out the form, which will start the process of receiving your prize money.